 The University's accounting policies conform with accounting principles generally accepted in the United States of America applicable to public colleges and universities as prescribed by GASB.
-The National Association of College and University Business Officers (NACUBO) also provides the University with recommendations prescribed in accordance with generally accepted accounting principles promulgated by GASB and the Financial Accounting Standards Board (FASB).
-GASB allows public universities various reporting options.
+The National Association of College and University Business Officers (NACUBO) also provides the University with recommendations prescribed in accordance with generally accepted accounting principles promulgated by GASB which allows public universities various reporting options.
 The University has elected to report as an entity engaged in only business-type activities.
 This election requires the adoption of the accrual basis of accounting and entity wide reporting including the following components: